symfony/symfony-docs/mailer.rst

     $ composer require symfony/twig-bundle

-    # or if you're using the component in a non-Symfony app:
+    # or if you are using the component in a non-Symfony app:
     # composer require symfony/twig-bridge

 HTML Content